open-power/sbe-odyssey/public/src/import/public/common/utils/imageProcs/tools/README.md

 - `remove` : remove a file

 ## flashbuild
 Builds a full flash image from a bunch of pak files and a partition table.
-Each pak file constitutes an individually updateable partition, and flashbuild will expand those paks as needed to fit the partition sizes.
+Each pak file constitutes an individually updateable partition, and flashbuild will pad those paks as needed to fit the partition sizes.
 A partition table is required to specify the names and sizes of partitions.
 Example:

 ```
 [